Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Related Work

-Kovacs compared the performance of fixed broadband internet during the pandemic in the US and in Europe \cite{kovacs}.
-Using data collected by the company Ookla, the author found that US fixed broadband networks generally performed better than their comparable European peers, offering 30--35\% higher mean download speed.
-Kovacs attributed the difference to bigger long term investments in telecommunications infrastructure, more favorable mix of technologies, and lighter-touch regulatory approach in the US.
+Kovacs~\cite{kovacs} compared the performance of fixed broadband internet during the pandemic in the \gls{US} and in Europe.
+Using data collected by the company Ookla, the author found that \gls{US} fixed broadband networks generally performed better than their comparable European peers, offering 30--35\% higher mean download speed.
+Kovacs attributed the difference to bigger long term investments in telecommunications infrastructure, more favorable mix of technologies, and lighter-touch regulatory approach in the \gls{US}.

+We partially attribute the difference to technology choices.
+Europe has more \gls{DSL} and less cable, but with strong country-to-country differences.
+Thus, one would have to compare whether \gls{US} \gls{DSL} also performed worse than \gls{US} cable, for example.

-Lutu et al. studied traffic patterns obtained from a UK-based mobile network operator (MNO) and analyzed the effect of mandatory stay-at-home orders on users' mobility behavior \cite{lutu2020mobile}.
+Lutu et al.~\cite{lutu2020characterization} studied traffic patterns obtained from a \gls{UK}[-based] \gls{MNO} and analyzed the effect of mandatory stay-at-home orders on users' mobility behavior.
 They found an overall decrease in users' mobility following the government’s mandatory stay-at-home orders.
 The authors found a decrease in cellular data traffic volumes and an overall increase in voice traffic.